Blubberdique/library-of-paulisandria/README.md

 The file "---.txt" contains the basics for writing and deploying a payload to the Rubber Ducky, and can be found in ".Tutorials\Rubber Ducky\General".

-The file "---txt" contains the method to keybinding and a list of possible keybinds for the Digispark USB, and can be found in ".\Tutorials\Digispark\General".
+The file "Digispark-keystrokes.txt" contains the method to keybinding and a list of possible keybinds for the Digispark USB, and can be found in the root folder.

-## (NO-TEXT-YET)
+## (GIVE-HEADER-NAME)
 All payloads will be saved in .txt files to avoid anti-virus deleting anything when you download/clone the repository.